JTRerer/FlowerManagementSystem/README.md

-# WELCOME TO MY FLOWER MANAGEMENT PROJECT
+# WELCOME TO MY FLOWER MANAGEMENT PROJECT USING MVC2 MODEL

 ## You will find in this repo
 * Netbeans Apache Ant Web Project
 * .gitignore file for Netbeans Project
 * README.md - this file itself - using Markdown language